 The ABSW is co-ordinating an award for ‘European Science Writer of the Year’ for the third year.
-This initiative has been made possible by support from Janssen Research and Development.
+This initiative has been made possible by support from Johnson & Johnson Innovation.

 The Award is open to nominations from European science journalism/writing associations (one nominee per association) from Wednesday 18 January 2017 until Tuesday 28 February (midnight) 2017.
 (See guidance below)